 Based on personal experience, here are some tips for cooking and using spaghetti squash.
-While you can microwave or bake the spaghetti squash, I’ve found that it is easiest to boil it before removing its strand-like interior.
-Here is how I would recommend boiling spaghetti squash:
+There are many different ways to cook spaghetti squash.
+You can microwave, boil or bake it.
+If you would like to boil the spaghetti squash before removing its strand-like interior, here’s how I would recommend doing it:

 - Use a knife to make a few small holes or cut marks through the skin of the spaghetti squash.